EnderBro123/Enders-Marios-Modpacks/README.md

 **FOR THE IMPAINTENT PEOPLE:**

 If you want any issues that you encounter within my modpacks to be fixed quickly (Rather then me doing so, since I'm a bit slow-ish sometimes (We all have lifes outside of Minecraft)), try figuring out the issue yourself and open a Bug Report explaining what yu did to solve said bug/crash.
 You can also optionally report the issue/bug to the respective mod developer(s) yourself, however if they refuse to help you due to them updating past 1.12 or if they're just being lazy, then do **not** complain to either.
- We can't help you if they won't update their mod(s) and help anyone.
+We can't help you if the developer(s) refuse to as well.